WenkChr/census_mapping_projects/nt_augmentation/README.md

 ### zip_mxds.py

-Takes all mxd’s and associated mdb’s in a single folder and creates a zip containing the mxd and associated mdb.
-Outputs everything into a single folder.
+Takes all mxd’s and their associated mdb’s contained in a directory and creates a zip containing only the mxd and mdb for each map.
+All outputs are placed into a single dedicated out directory.